magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-setup-build.md

 ### Set up the build system
 To set up the build system:

+1. Log in to the build system as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3  %}Magento file system owner{% endglossarytooltip %}.
-1. Retrieve the Magento code from source control.
+2. Retrieve the Magento code from source control.

 	If you use Git, use the following command: